torokrolf/homelab/17-Errors/README.md

    sudo chmod +x /usr/local/bin/monitor_eno2.sh
 ```

-   A systemd service was also created for this, so it runs continuously and restarts itself automatically if it stops:
+   A systemd service was also created so it runs continuously and restarts itself if it stops:
 ```bash
    sudo nano /etc/systemd/system/network-watchdog.service
 ```